alvations/usaarhat-repo/Align-A-Line.md

 This is what typically known as the GDFA alignments (I'm sure there are other explanation to the algorithm to generate GDFA but the `NLTK` implementation is straight-forward, see https://github.com/nltk/nltk/blob/develop/nltk/align/gdfa.py).

+Congratulations, you have successfully becomed a GIZA++ addiction!!!